Executive Summary

 Retrieval-Augmented Generation (RAG) is a method in natural language processing that enhances the generation of responses by incorporating external knowledge retrieved from a large corpus or database.
 This approach combines the strengths of retrieval-based models and generative models to deliver more accurate, informative, and contextually relevant outputs.

 The key advantage of RAG is its ability to dynamically leverage external knowledge, allowing the model to generate responses informed not only by its training data but also by up-to-date and detailed information from the retrieval phase.
 This makes RAG particularly valuable in applications where factual accuracy and comprehensive details are essential, such as in network operations, incident management, and other fields that require precise information.
-RAG provides enterprises with a powerful tool for improving the accuracy, relevance, and efficiency of their information systems.
+RAG gives enterprises a practical mechanism for improving the accuracy, relevance, and efficiency of their information systems.

 Why is Dell PowerEdge XE9785L with AMD Instinct MI355X well-suited for RAG solutions?

-Designed especially for AI tasks, the Dell PowerEdge XE9785L server is a powerful data-processing server equipped with high-density GPU accelerator support (such as eight MI355X GPUs) and high-performance system architecture, making it well-suited for AI workloads involving training, fine-tuning, and conducting inference with large language models.
+The Dell PowerEdge XE9785L server supports high-density GPU acceleration (up to eight MI355X accelerators) within a high-performance system architecture, making it well-suited for AI workloads that involve training, fine-tuning, and inference with large language models.

 Effectively implementing RAG solutions requires robust hardware infrastructure that can handle both the retrieval and generation components.
 Key hardware features for RAG solutions include high-performance accelerator units and large memory and storage capacity.
 With 288 GB of HBM3e memory per GPU, a single AMD Instinct MI355X accelerator can host very large LLMs and their associated working memory.
 Optimized for generative AI, the MI355X accelerator delivers leadership AI/HPC performance and provides the memory bandwidth and compute density needed to drive high-throughput inference and generation in RAG pipelines.